 Technology is fully integrated into the trucking industry.
-From electronic logging devices to GPS tracking, blockchain tracking on shipments, and larger logistics systems, technology is unavoidable.
-Everyone from the individual driver on up to large supply chain organizations uses technology that seems to connect to everything.
-It should come as no surprise then that the trucking industry is one of the top industries targeted for cybersecurity threats.
+From electronic logging devices to cybersecurity, blockchain tracking on shipments, and larger logistics systems, technology is unavoidable.
+Everyone, from the individual driver up to large supply chain organizations, uses technology that seems to connect to everything.
+It should come as no surprise, then, that the trucking industry is one of the top industries targeted for cybersecurity threats.

 Cybersecurity Threats Are Rising

 Back in 2015, the trucking industry experienced roughly 800,000 cybersecurity threats and suspicious activity.
 That number is rising, and in 2018, the number of cybersecurity threats against the trucking industry spiked to roughly 800 million, according to a panel discussion at the ATA’s Management Conference last month.

 The motive for cybersecurity threats can be broken down into two categories.
 First, the trucking industry drives the economy of the United States.
 Every sector relies on the trucking industry for shipments to keep commerce moving.

 If supply lines are disrupted or hijacked by cyber threats, then every industry suffers.
 Second, the trucking industry generates roughly $800 billion annually.
 That much yearly revenue makes the trucking industry a big target for people who want to siphon off revenue or prevent trucking companies from getting paid through cyber attacks.

 Lightning Strikes Twice